From the time we’re very young, the “happily ever after” fantasy is drilled into our minds as the gold standard of love.

-So what if we start holding our love life and ourselves to a new standard?
+So what if we start holding our love life to a new standard?

-If we acknowledge that all love is either for a lesson or a lifetime, then it becomes all too clear that we have nothing to lose and everything to gain.
+When we acknowledge that all love is either for a lesson or a lifetime, it becomes all too clear that we have nothing to lose and everything to gain.

 Because whether it lasts a month, a year, or a lifetime…